 What information can I put online?

-You are allowed to put information about a board or advisory board online and, among other things, provide information on who the members are, for example the secretary or other people connected to it.
-However, only provide personal data which is necessary, for example name, title, the person’s unit within the University or the external organisation to which a person is affiliated.
+You are allowed to put information about a board or advisory board online and, among other things, provide information on who the members are.
+You can for example put up information about the secretary or other people connected to it.
+However, only provide personal data which is necessary.
+For example you can provide information like name, title, the person’s unit within the University or the external organisation to which a person is affiliated.